MicrosoftDocs/powerbi-docs/articles/powerbi-sample-customer-profitability-take-a-tour.md

 For our analysis, it would be helpful to determine which industry generates the most revenue for Valery.
 Let’s use Q&A.

 1. Select **Power BI** in the top navigation bar to return to the dashboard.
-2. Select the Q&A question box at the top of the dashboard
+2. Select the Q&A question box at the top of the dashboard.

      ![](media/powerbi-sample-customer-profitability-take-a-tour/customer4.png)
 3. Type **total revenue by industry for Valery**.
 Notice how the visualization updates as you type the question.
      ![](media/powerbi-sample-customer-profitability-take-a-tour/customer5.png)